mozilla-iam/mozilla-iam/docs/deratcheting-user-flows.md

 ### User logs in with the Mozilla IAM system for the first time

+This case would only occur for new users (users that have not used the Mozilla IAM system before the new deratcheting rules were active).
+This case would happen only once for a given user.

 * GitHub returns profile of user to Auth0
     * `email=fulan@example.com`
 * Auth0 creates a new profile for this new GitHub user.
 Now that this new profile exists, searches for profiles done after this point in the rules will return this brand new profile.